mohammedfahadnyc/Python_APIs-Scripting-WebScraping-Automation-GUI/README.md

-Demo 11 : GUI Quizz App using Open Trivia API - Everytime the program is run or all question in current question bank is ended, it generates new question bank from Open Trivia API (https://opentdb.com/api.php?amount=1&type=boolean) and asks user's True/False Questions.
+Demo 11 : GUI Quizz App using Open Trivia API - Everytime the program is run or all question in current question bank is ended, it generates new question bank from Open Trivia API (https://opentdb.com/api.php?amount=1&type=boolean) and asks user's True/False Questions.Simply by chaging API parameters broad topics can be taught and tested with this desktop app.
 Demo here :

 https://user-images.githubusercontent.com/54411378/162562517-18890b46-d8e2-49a5-b775-8f4bff885024.mov